Human Hands as Probes for Interactive Object Understanding: Object Affordance Prediction

 \subsubsection{Affordances via Context Prediction (ACP) Details}

 \seclabel{acp-approach}

 \textbf{Architecture.} We use the \RS{50} backbone as the encoder.
 The region of interaction branch uses a decoder that consists of 4 deconvolution layers with $4 \times 4$ kernels and stride length of 2 and a padding of 1.
+Lastly, we have a $5 \times 5$ average pooling layer with padding 2 and stride 1 which outputs the final ROI-prediction.
 The grasp prediction branch, uses one fully-connected layer followed by 33 binary classifiers on top of the output from the encoder.

 \textbf{Training Splits.} We use participants P05, P06, P07, P10, P12, P13, P14, P15, P16, P17, P19, P20, P21, P22, P23, P24, P25, P26, P27, P28, P29, P30, P31 for training the model.
 Note that these are disjoint from the participants used for validation and testing in \RoID, as listed in \tableref{acp-pids}.